-There also existed a generation gap.
+There is also a generation gap between us.
 My parents are computer illiterate.
-They have no idea about the world of internet, blogging, social media, technology, computers, etc. On the other hand, internet and computers are integral parts of my life.
-My work is built around it; my life is built around it.
-Without the internet, my life will be completely different from how it is today.
-To try to describe what I do every day to them – it’s like talking about it to someone from a different world.
+They have no idea about the world of the internet, blogging, social media, technology, computers, etc. But for me, the internet and computers are integral parts of my life.
+My work is built on them; my life revolves around them.
+Without the internet, my life would be completely different.
+To try to describe what I do daily to them — it’s like talking to someone from another planet.
 The notion is lost on them.

-There also existed a gap in our world views.
-A truly meaningful life to me is one where we’re our highest selves; where we pursue what we want to do, where we achieve our goals and dreams; where we self-realize.
+There also exists a gap in our worldviews.
+A truly meaningful life to me is one where we are our highest selves; we pursue what we want to do; we achieve our goals and dreams; and we self-realize.
 Personal growth is why I live and what I live for.
-But for my parents, their notions on what makes a fulfilling life is totally different.
+But for my parents, their notions of what makes a fulfilling life are totally different.
 Routines are what they want to live in.
-They see no point in moving out of their current life zones.
+They see no point in moving out of their current zones.
 Goals and dreams are not in their day-to-day vocabulary.
 Personal growth means little to them.

-Even though they’ve been in my life since I was born, and I have been in their lives for the past 26 years I’ve been alive, it felt that we could not be more distant than any two people in the world.
-That even though we have lived under the same roof every day for the past 26 years, it had done nothing to draw us closer together as parents and child.
+Even though they’ve been in my life since I was born, and I’ve been in theirs for the past 26 years of my life, it felt like we couldn’t be more distant than any two people in the world.
+Even though we’ve been living under the same roof for the past 26 years, it did nothing to draw us closer together as a family.

-This gap showed no signs of closing as well.
-As I embarked on my growth and pursued my goals every day, I would grow and become a more different person than I was the day before.
-My world would keep evolving into something different from what my parents know of.
+This gap showed no signs of closing too.
+As I embark on my growth and pursue my goals daily, I grow and become more different than I was the day before.
+My world keeps evolving into something more different than what my parents know.